ClickCease

 Marijuana plants

-As more and more states have been legalizing marijuana for recreational use, marijuana use has been on the rise.
-But there is growing concern that the use of marijuana is leading to a surge in car accidents, particularly crashes caused by marijuana-induced psychosis.
+As more and more states have legalized marijuana for recreational use, marijuana use has been on the rise.
+However, there is growing concern that the use of marijuana is leading to a surge in car accidents, particularly crashes caused by marijuana-induced psychosis.

 Understanding the Danger of Marijuana-Induced Psychosis